Riot: Civil Unrest: Gameplay

-RIOT allows the player to play as both the police and rioting groups.
+The game allows the player to play as both the police and rioting groups.
 As the police, the game revolves around strategy and planning, with a GUI that adopts a traditional police style.
 This contrasts the typical gameplay of the rioting group, which is adaptive and responsive, relying on the decisions the police make as opposed to long-term planning, instead relying on fast decision-making skills.
 The game includes six main campaigns set in Italy, Greece, Spain and Egypt.

 Other riots set across the world will be available as well as an unlockable.
-Each scenario will have different backgrounds as well as props and police uniforms. activists’ clothing will be procedurally generated.
+Each scenario will have different backgrounds as well as props and police uniforms. activists' clothing will be procedurally generated.
 Characters will have different stats that change the way they react in different situations, This means people will act in unpredictable ways based on the elements that will happen in each riot.
-RIOT is planning to release an in-game level editor, using this players will be able to re-create the riots that are currently going on in the world.
+There is a plan to release an in-game level editor in which players will be able to re-create the riots that are currently going on in the world.
 The levels can then be shared with anyone in the world, and can then be rated by others based on quality and historical accuracy.

 Development

-The scenarios in Riot were partly informed through designer Leonard Menchiari's participation in the Italian No TAV protests.
-Riot was part funded through an Indiegogo crowdfunding campaign, raising $36,139 in March 2013.
+The game's scenarios were partly informed through designer Leonard Menchiari's participation in the Italian No TAV protests.
+It was part funded through an Indiegogo crowdfunding campaign, raising $36,139 in March 2013.
 Some of the game's budget was for travel and research.
-The game aims to depict scenarios in a neutral manner, allowing the player to explore both sides of the conflict.
+It aims to depict scenarios in a neutral manner, allowing the player to explore both sides of the conflict.

-Riot emulates a 2D retro look even though the scene is 3D, which gives more realistic lighting, physics, and visual effects.
+The game emulates a 2D retro look even though the scene is 3D, which gives more realistic lighting, physics, and visual effects.
 All character movements are physics based.
 This means that rather than following just a path, the crowd movement will be influenced by the physical contact given by the rest of the crowd.
 The art style is inspired by Superbrothers: Sword & Sworcery EP.

-In 2019 Leonard Menchiari released the iOS version for free.
+In 2019, Leonard Menchiari released the iOS version for free.
+An Android version was cancelled.